jmajoros1/bio626-Midterm1/README.md

 **Data processing:**
 - Read in the two text files with the read.table() function with header = TRUE.
 I set each of these equal to training_data and test_data respectively.
 - For each classification task, I separated the training data into a subset of the predictors and the response.
 This is done by making a new data set (I named training_data.X) that is equal to the training_data without the first two columns (subject and activity).
+This also formats the training data in the same format that the test data is in.

 ```
 training_data.X = training_data[-c(2,ncol(training_data))]